 - back to top

 The Frankfurt Zoological Society works closely with local partners to ensure that conservation efforts extend beyond the National Park.
-Our partners include Serengeti National Park (SENAPA), Tanzania National Parks (TANAPA), the Wildlife Division, Tanzania Wildlife Authority (TAWA), the Serengeti, Ngorongoro and Meatu District Councils, and the Tanzania Wildlife Research Institute (TAWIRI).
+Our partners include Serengeti National Park (SENAPA), Tanzania National Parks (TANAPA), Ngorongoro Conservation Area Authority, Tanzania Wildlife Authority (TAWA), Ministry of Natural Resources and Tourism, and the Tanzania Wildlife Research Institute (TAWIRI).
+We also work with local government authorities in Serengeti district, Ngorongoro district, Tarime district, Bunda district, Bariadi district and Meatu district.

 At the ecosystem level, we are implementing diverse strategies aiming to achieve positive conservation impacts while improving livelihoods from household to village levels.